LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 First, the CUDA version uses the CUDA ``dim3`` construct to express the threads-per-block and number of thread-blocks to use: i.e., the ``nthreads_per_block`` and ``nblocks`` variable definitions.
-The ``RAJA::expt::launch`` API takes compute dimensions through a ``RAJA::expt::Grid`` object.
+The ``RAJA::expt::launch`` interface takes compute dimensions through a ``RAJA::expt::Grid`` object.
 RAJA provides a macro ``RAJA_DIVIDE_CEILING_INT`` to perform the proper arithmetic to calculate the number of blocks based on the size of the tensor and the block size in each dimension.
 Second, the mapping of thread identifiers to the (i,j,k) indices is explicit in the device kernel.
-Third, an explicit check of the (i,j,k) values is required in the CUDA implementation to avoid addressing memory out-of-bounds; i.e.,
-``if ( i < N && j < N && k < N )...``.
-The RAJA kernel variants set similar
-definitions internally and **mask out indices that would be out-of-bounds.**
+Third, an explicit check of the (i,j,k) values is required in the CUDA implementation to avoid addressing memory out-of-bounds; i.e., ``if ( i < N && j < N && k < N )...``.
+The RAJA variants set similar definitions internally and **mask out indices that would be out-of-bounds.**

 Lastly, we show the RAJA HIP variants of the kernel, which are semantically identical to the RAJA CUDA variants.
+First, the RAJA Launch HIP global-thread

-The RAJA-HIP global-thread variant:
+variant:

 .. literalinclude:: ../../../../exercises/launchintro-execpols_solution.cpp
    :start-after: _raja_tensorinit_hip_start
    :end-before: _raja_tensorinit_hip_end
    :language: C++

-and the HIP fixed thread-block size, tiled, direct thread mapping version:
+and then the RAJA Launch HIP fixed thread-block size, tiled, direct thread mapping version:

 .. literalinclude:: ../../../../exercises/launchintro-execpols_solution.cpp
    :start-after: _raja_tensorinit_hip_tiled_direct_start